Engee documentation

 Details

-The direction of arrival of signals given as a 2 by 1 real vector.
+The direction of arrival of the signals, set as a real vector 2 by 1.
 The vector has the form [AzimuthAngle;ElevationAngle].
-The azimuth angle shall lie in the range -180° to 180° inclusive, and the elevation angle shall lie in the range -90° to 90° inclusive.
-The angles are defined relative to the local coordinate system of the array.
+The azimuth angle should be in the range from -180° to 180° inclusive, and the elevation angle should be in the range from -90° to 90° inclusive.
+The angles are determined relative to the local coordinate system of the array.

 Dependencies

-To use this port, set the Specify direction as parameters to Input port.
+To use this port, set the Specify direction as parameter to Input port.

 Data types